 Best fibre deals in the UK today:

-BT is the most popular broadband provider out there, and with deals like this it's easy to see why.
-Its standard fibre package gets you average speeds of 50Mb and a £90 pe-paid Mastercard.
-You can get all of these features for just £29.99 a month and free activation.
+BT is the most popular broadband provider out there, and with broadband deals like this it's easy to see why.
+Its faster-than-most standard Superfast package gets you average speeds of 50Mb and BT will also send you a £120 pre-paid credit card that you can spend anywhere Mastercard is accepted online and in store.

 TalkTalk Superfast Fibre Broadband | 18 months | Avg speeds 67Mb | Line rental incl. | FREE activation |